E4Warning/WP5/Deliverable_D5.1/README.md

     b. `E4Warning_HSMBirds_4StudySites_MonthlyPred2022_SpecComp.R`: The script evaluates the created rasters to illustrate the predicted suitable bird habitats for specific months of 2022 at each study site.
 It also allows the user to generate a list of species, for which the rasters are available, for each grid cell freely chosen by the user.

-3. All created rasters files are available under doi_link_edmond
+3. All created rasters files are publicly available under https://doi.org/10.17617/3.CMUKKN